Sovereign and banking risks: what policies?

 Alberto Franco Pozzolo, Professor of Economics, University of Molise, and editor of European Economy-Bank Regulation and the Real Sector

-Mario Nava, Director, Financial system surveillance and crisis management, European Commission, DG FISMA
+Mario Nava, Director, Horizontal policies, European Commission, DG FISMA

 Erik F. Nielsen, Group Chief Economist, Unicredit

 Alexander Schulz, Head of Risk Analysis Division, Banking and Financial Supervision Department, Bundesbank